FishtownFish wrapped around the rod of AsclepiusMedicine

 Magnesium supports the relaxation of the smooth muscle in blood vessel walls, which can modestly lower blood pressure in people who are deficient.
 The effect is small (usually a few points), so it is a helper, not a replacement for blood pressure medication.
 We track this with home blood pressure readings, not guesses.

-Standard serum magnesium tests can look "normal" even when tissue stores are low, because the body works hard to keep blood levels stable.
-I prefer to use RBC magnesium (a measure of magnesium inside red blood cells), which gives a better picture of cellular stores.
-Symptoms like muscle cramps, anxiety, poor sleep, and constipation also raise my suspicion.
+Standard serum magnesium tests can look normal even when tissue stores are low, because the body works hard to keep blood levels stable.
+RBC magnesium (a measure of magnesium inside red blood cells) gives a better picture of cellular stores.
+Symptoms like muscle cramps, anxiety, poor sleep, and constipation also raise clinical suspicion.

 Deep-Dive Questions